sojohnnysaid/portable-k8s/docs/local-setup/phase2b-ingress-setup.md

 └── kustomization.yaml     # Kustomize organization
 ```

+**Note:** The NGINX controller remains in the `ingress-nginx` namespace as per upstream standards, while ingress resources can be deployed to a dedicated `ingress` namespace for better organization.

 **Key configurations:**
 - **Service Type**: LoadBalancer (works with K3s ServiceLB)
 - **Default IngressClass**: Set as default for all ingress resources